lilykostanyan/Movie_Rec_Tool/README.md

    - A ZIP file containing `.json` files
    - Place these files in `etl/data/jsons/` before running the ETL process

+---

+> !
+Do not commit `.env` or `client_secrets/` to version control — these contain sensitive information.

+---

 3. Build and start the Docker containers:
    ```bash